DA0-DA0/dao-dao-ui/README.md

 Make sure you install the `docker` locally.
 In a new terminal, clone the [cw-dao](https://github.com/DA0-DA0/cw-dao) repo, and run the following https://github.com/DA0-DA0/cw-dao#deploying-in-a-development-environment

 You can then import the test account to Keplr https://github.com/DA0-DA0/cw-dao/blob/main/default-account.txt.
-Do not store any real funds with this Account!
+Do not store any real funds with this account!

 ### Setup Frontend